863.838.2779 steve@stevetemplin.com

 by | Aug 28, 2024

-Embodiedd Mindfulness for the HSP is an eclectic amalgam of embodied, self-regulating practices and supportive science.
+Embodied Mindfulness is an eclectic amalgam of embodied, self-regulating practices and supportive science.
 For a complete list of the practices and science see ‘The Embodied Practices’ page at www.stevetemplin.com

-Since one size does not fit all, the variety of practices provides options to find the self-regulation practices that are best suited to the individual.
+Since one size does not fit all, the variety of practices provides options to find the self-regulation methods that are best suited to the individual.

 Key Concept #1